-The master’s degree is intended for individuals who already have a background in pharmacy, nursing, medicine or other related biomedical field, but need specialized drug development and product management skills for career opportunities and advancement in pharmaceutical and managed care industries or related government agencies, such as the U.S. Food and Drug Administration or the European Medicines Agency.
+The master’s degree in Drug Development & Product Management is intended for individuals from either scientific, medical, pharma, business management, or legal backgrounds, who need specialized drug development and product management skills for career opportunities and advancement in pharmaceutical and managed care industries, or related government agencies, such as the U.S. Food and Drug Administration or the European Medicines Agency.

 I don’t have the years of experience required for admission.
 Can I still qualify?

 Possibly, the admissions committee will review your entire application, including the depth of your professional experience, the strength of your recommendation letters, and your academic background.
 These factors are all taken into consideration in determining whether or not an applicant qualifies for admission to the program.